What are some common myths and misconceptions about coffee?

 Robusta coffees are less commonly used than Arabica but still have their own unique flavor profile.
 Robusta beans tend to be bolder in flavor with more bitterness and higher caffeine content than Arabica beans.
 These coffees usually have earthy or nutty notes with a heavy body.
 Robusta coffees are often used in espresso drinks because they add a strong kick of energy.

-See also What are the potential side effects of drinking coffee?
+See also What are the different types of coffee drinks?

 Light Roasts